Live chat with tools, a skill, and memory

 The model name in the manifest (gpt-4o-mini) is a canonical name — it never changes regardless of which cloud backend is used.
 Infrastructure maps it to the wire name (gpt-4o-mini, vertex_ai/..., etc.) at startup.
 Tools and skills are resolved by proximity: the runtime looks for them next to the manifest first, then falls back to the standard library.

-# flavours/local.yaml — development
+# mas-library-standard: flavours/local.yaml — development default

 spec: